|Position:||Head Associate Athletic Trainer|

-Matt Charvat is in his 15th season as an athletic trainer at Maryland and his second as the trainer for the men's basketball team.
+Matt Charvat is in his 16th season as an athletic trainer at Maryland and his third as the athletic trainer for the men's basketball team.

-As the trainer for the basketball team, Charvat coordinates the daily medical treatments for all the players and supervises all rehabilitative efforts in case of injury.
+As the athletic trainer for the basketball team, Charvat coordinates the daily medical treatments for all the players and supervises all rehabilitative efforts in case of injury.

 From 1999-2012, Charvat served as the head athletic trainer for the women's basketball team.
 During his tenure, Charvat accompanied the Terps to nine NCAA tournaments including four Sweet Sixteen appearances, four Elite Eights and the 2006 national championship along with two ACC Championships in 2009 and 2012.